 VA Birth and Death Certificates

 A VA copy of a birth or death certificate can be issued to a veteran, the surviving spouse or next of kin of a veteran, or a representative of the Department of Veterans Affairs for no charge.
-VA birth and death certificates contain a statement explaining that the certificate can only be used for VA-related purposes, such as seeking benefits.
+VA birth and death certificates may only be used for VA-related purposes, such as seeking benefits.